unibo-dslab-projects/SVS24-AlessandroVenturin-MicheleRavaioli-sleep-detection-and-safety-pull-over/README.md

 near the sun visor in front of him, resulting in an image feed like the following.

+> **Note:**
+>
+> In order to keep the workload of this project between the bounds imposed we
+> did not actually use a camera for detecting the emergency lane and any
+> eventual exit/entry.
+We used CARLA's API instead to emulate that.

 ### Flexible, smooth and robust pullover

 There are three main parameters which then allow to compute most of the